Bipartisan coronavirus relief deal closer to reality on Capitol Hill

-Congressional leaders on Wednesday were on the precipice of a $900 billion coronavirus relief deal, the first major bipartisan package on track for a vote since the spring.
+Capitol Hill leaders on Wednesday were on the precipice of a $900 billion coronavirus relief deal, the first major bipartisan package on track for a vote since the spring.

 The deal in the works included another round of direct payments to individuals and families, according to details leaked from the closed-door talks.